Title vs Subtitle vs Keyword Field: Where Each ASO Keyword Should Go

 Google Play works differently

 Everything above is iOS.
-Google Play has no private keyword field — it indexes your long description (4000 chars) for keywords, with weighting on the title (30 chars) and short description (80 chars).
+Google Play has no private keyword field.
+It indexes your long description (4000 chars) for keywords, with weighting on the title (30 chars) and short description (80 chars).

 Our Google Play ASO guide covers the per-category long-description strategy.